Facebook tightens privacy to satisfy Irish regulator

 DUBLIN (Reuters) - Facebook Inc has tightened up its privacy controls sufficiently to satisfy a review by the body that regulates the social networking company outside North America, removing the immediate threat of legal challenges.

-The world’s biggest social network makes most of its money from advertising, but has to walk a fine line to avoid giving its over 950 million users the impression it is invading their privacy to boost revenue.
+The world’s biggest social network makes most of its money from advertising, but has to walk a fine line in doing so by avoiding giving its over 950 million users the impression it is invading their privacy to boost revenue.

 The Irish watchdog, which oversees Facebook’s activities because the group’s non-U.S. business is headquartered in Dublin, said on Friday most of its instructions had been adopted, with progress still to be made on others over the next four weeks.